CedricBeaulac/CedricBeaulac.github.io/_teaching/shahhosseini.md

 date: 2021-09-01
 ---

 Yasaman is a Ph.D. candidate at the University of Victoria.
+Together with her supervisors we are investigating brain connectivity problems on MRI data.